Antarctica Cruise Options

 Day 4: After crossing the Antarctic Convergence, the environment changes noticeably.
 Watch out for the first icebergs and the first sight of Antarctic land.
 On arrival in the South Shetland Islands, sail in ice-filled bays, while enjoying the company of sea birds, penguins, seals and whales.
 Board a Zodiac for your first memorable shore visit to a penguin colony.
 Taking advantage of the endless Antarctic daylight, exploration continues well into the evening.

 Day 5: Return to King George Island and onward flight in BAE-146 to Punta Arenas.
 Transfer to hotel and overnight.
+(If weather demanded it, option to delay return flight to Punta Arenas to AM Day 6).

 Day 6: After breakfast, transfer to Punta Arenas airport for onward flights (own way travel).